Setting Button Actions

 Web Page opens a web page or any valid-device level URL such as App Store or app protocol links.
 The web page opens in the device’s default browser.
 Enter a URL.

 The ability to set tags based on user actions is key to promoting new features.
 The suggested approach is to display messages regarding a feature if the tag does not exist, and to then set the tag to record either the fact that the user has acknowledged the message, or to record actual usage of the feature.
-You can set a tag when a user clicks a button on an In-App Message, or even upon In-App Message display, but recording actual feature usage requires some native code within the app.
+You can set a tag when a user clicks a button on an message, or even upon display, but recording actual feature usage requires some native code within the app.
 See:

 Opt a user in to or out of a Subscription ListAn audience list of users who are opted in to messaging about a specific topic.
 Users can manage their opt-in status per list using a preference center. when the user taps a button.
 Minimum SDKs required: iOS 16.9.0 and Android 16.7.0.

 - Click Configure options.

 - Select Opt in to or Opt out of, then search for a subscription list by name.
 When you first click the search field, you can select from your five most recently modified subscription lists.